differentprogramming/cx16-Embedded-solid/README.md

   - Object oriented with duck typing, but primitive types are kept in statically typed variables.

     * Messages are typed.
 You may not know what kind of object you are sending a message to, but you DO know the proper static type signature of a message with the appropriate name.
+To facilitate generic programming, in certain situations static typing will be allowed to slide, for instance a variable that holds a message doesn't need to know the type signature of that message.
+Another example will be support for automatic boxing and unboxing of parameters in some cases.

     * There is no overloading on type for messages or functions.
 If you need to send different types you can make the parameter boxed.
 Boxed variables can take any type.